 First Scholars FAQs

-Please review the frequently asked questions below, for a better understanding of the program.
+Please review the facts and frequently asked questions below to improve your understanding of the program and its requirements.

-Do I have to complete the Free Application for Federal Student Aid (FAFSA), and if so, by when?
+Do I need to complete the Free Application for Federal Student Aid (FAFSA), and if so, by when?
 Accordion Closed

-- Your FAFSA should be completed and submitted by November 15, 2020, (NAU’s priority deadline), to ensure you receive the most funding possible.
+- Your FAFSA should be completed and submitted by November 15 (NAU’s priority deadline) to ensure you receive the most funding possible.

 - To qualify for First Scholars, you must have a complete FAFSA file by April 1.

-When do I have to pay the $350 enrollment deposit?
+When do I pay the $250 enrollment deposit?
 Accordion Closed

 - To qualify for First Scholars, you must also pay your enrollment deposit by April 1.
 Visit NAU’s accept my offer page to make your payment.